What Is Chinese Herbal Medicine?

-Chinese Herbal Medicine is a very broad system of medicine used to help alleviate almost any conceivable medical problem:
+Chinese Herbal Medicine is a comprehensive system of medicine used to treat almost any medical problem:

 - Aches and pains: arthritis, fractures, sprains/strains, sporting injuries and headaches/migraines